SiemensIndustrialEdgeITA/edge-postgresql/README.md

 The following paragraph will indicate the server configuration used in the application example provided.

-For more in-depth information on the fields not mentioned, please visit https://www.pgadmin.org/docs/pgadmin4/5.6/server_dialog.html
+For more in-depth information on the fields not mentioned, please visit the [official documentation](https://www.pgadmin.org/docs/pgadmin4/5.6/server_dialog.html).

 #### pgAdmin on Edge Device

 The pgAdmin web page is accessible at `http://[core-name]:35433`, or simply by clicking on the edge-postgresql icon inside the Edge Device on which the application is installed.
-To access the application, the user and password are resepcitvely `edge@siemens.com` and `edge`, as configured in [docker-compose](docker-compose.yaml) file by the following environment variables:
+To access the application, the user and password are respectively `edge@siemens.com` and `edge`, as configured in the [docker-compose](docker-compose.yaml) file by the following environment variables:

       PGADMIN_DEFAULT_EMAIL: edge@siemens.com
       PGADMIN_DEFAULT_PASSWORD: edge